What Happens When A Pandemic And An Epidemic Collide

 At just about the time in January that Gandhi and other scientists, doctors and patient advocates were submitting abstracts for the AIDS conference, ominous reports were coming out of Wuhan, China, that a cluster of pneumonia cases were caused by a novel coronavirus.
 The disease triggered by the virus became known as COVID-19.
 Within weeks, it began spreading around the world and just as quickly dominated the world's attention.

-AIDS experts have a litany of fears about how the COVID-19 pandemic could affect continuing progress in the fight against AIDS.
+AIDS experts have a litany of fears about how the pandemic could affect continuing progress in the fight against AIDS.

 Perhaps the biggest worry is that patients won't be able to get the AIDS drugs they need because closed borders can interfere with drug shipments; or because quarantines have slowed down work in industries including drug manufacturing; or because economic losses will threaten funding for AIDS prevention programs from some governments.